Velocity structure functions in multiphase turbulence: interpreting kinematics of H$\alpha$ filaments in cool core clusters: Results: turbulence with cooling

 The $\mathrm{VSF}_2$ for the cold phase has a smaller amplitude at the driving scale, consistent with the smaller velocity dispersion for the cold phase in \cref{fig:velocity_pdf}.
 At scales smaller than the driving scale, the cold phase $\mathrm{VSF}_2$ has a slightly steeper slope compared to the hot phase $\mathrm{VSF}_2$.

 \paragraph{f0.10vwHR} For the f0.10vwHR run, the hot phase $\mathrm{VSF}_2$ is much shallower than the K41 scaling.
 Since this run has a small $\mathcal{M}_{\mathrm{hot}}=0.23$, we expect the velocity field in this run to have significant contribution from gas motions due to thermal instability.
 These velocities are generated when the gas separates into hot and cold phases due to thermal instability, even in the absence of external turbulent driving.
-They are supposed to have a flat $\mathrm{VSF}_2\propto r^0$ (with no structure across scales)\footnote{The velocities due to thermal instability are expected to have $\mathrm{VSF}_2\propto r^0$, since the growth rate of thermal instability is independent of scale ($t_{\mathrm{TI}}$ is defined in eq.~6b of \citetalias{Mohapatra2021b}) in the absence of thermal conduction.
+From the f0.001 run (with almost no turbulent driving) in \citetalias{Mohapatra2021b}, we find the velocities due to thermal instability to be $\approx120~\mathrm{km/s}$.
+This approximately corresponds to the isobaric collapse of a region of size $\sim1~\mathrm{kpc}$ in a thermal instability time-scale ($t_{\mathrm{TI}}\approx57\mathrm{Myr}$; see eq.~6b in \citetalias{Mohapatra2021b}).
+The velocity generated by thermal instability depends on the size of the cooling region ($r_{\rm cool}$) and the cooling time of intermediate gas ($t_{\rm cool}$) via the dimensionless number $r_{\rm cool}/c_s t_{\rm cool}$, a larger value of which results in faster flows and higher amplitude fluctuations (\citealt{Dutta2021}).
+These velocities are supposed to have a flat $\mathrm{VSF}_2\propto r^0$ (with no structure across scales)\footnote{The velocities due to thermal instability are expected to have $\mathrm{VSF}_2\propto r^0$, since the growth rate of thermal instability is independent of scale ($t_{\mathrm{TI}}$ is defined in eq.~6b of \citetalias{Mohapatra2021b}) in the absence of thermal conduction.
 So both large and small scale isobaric modes grow at the same rate, as seen in fig.~2 of \cite{sharma2010thermal}. \citet{Das2021MNRAS} consider isochoric modes, which grow more slowly, but are not relevant for the temperatures and length scales of cool cores.}.
 Such velocities increase the amplitude of small-scale velocity fluctuations, which flatten the $\mathrm{VSF}_2$.

 The cold phase $\mathrm{VSF}_2$ has a much lower amplitude compared to the hot phase $\mathrm{VSF}_2$.
 This behaviour is expected since the value of $\chi$ is large, i.e., the cold phase is much denser than the hot phase.
 Although the amplitude of turbulent acceleration is the same for the two phases, the cold/dense phase with a small volume filling factor has a smaller turbulent velocity.
 Similar to the f0.10HR run, the cold phase $\mathrm{VSF}_2$ is slightly steeper than the hot phase $\mathrm{VSF}_2$.